Friday, March 25, 2022

 "Liebes Laube" means "Love Shack"

-However, we all seem to be creatures of habit because a few months on he told me he had bought a house at 17 Currawong Avenue, Yungaburra and turned domestic again! (he bought it in July 2011 for $430,000; after his death it was sold in March 2019 for $355,000; the new owners carried out some renovations and advertised it for sale in March 2023 for $675,000)
+However, we all seem to be creatures of habit because a few months on he told me he had bought a house at 17 Currawong Avenue, Yungaburra and turned domestic again! (he bought it in July 2011 for $430,000; after his death it was sold in March 2019 for $355,000; the new owners carried out some renovations and advertised it for sale in March 2023 for $675,000; it sold the following month for $600,000.
+Pity you never spent that money in Bali or Bora Bora, Helmut!)

 Which is where the story should end, except when I GOOGLEd him, I found he had escaped again, this time for good: